All the Support Champions for the videogame Paladins

 - Io, who we now know is the broken moon that hang in the night sky on certain maps, made their appearance almost three years prior.

-- The map Bazaar was released a few weeks before Io's character reveal, which has a statue of Io on the centre capture point, as well as Luna statues.
+- The map Bazaar was released a few weeks before Io's character reveal, which has a statue of Io on the centre capture point, as well as Luna statues and other moon-related statues and props.

 - Furry Confusion: Luna is a fox.
 Fellow supports; Pip/ Pepper, are Vulpins, anthropomorphic fox-people.
 Best not to think about it.